Circular dichroism as a probe for topology in three-dimensional semimetals: Formalism

 \section{Formalism}

 Let us consider a 3D topological semimetal with the Hamiltonian $\mathcal{H}_0$, subjected to a monochromatic circularly polarized light of frequency $\omega$.
 We assume that the nodes of opposite chiralities lie at different energies, such that only the response of a single node matters (see Fig.~\ref{fig:set-up}).
-The plane of polarization is defined by the mutually perpendicular (in-plane) unit vectors $\hat{\mu}$ and $\hat{\nu}$.
-This circular drive, with two possible orientations (chiralities) $\pm$, can be written as a time-dependent perturbation $\mathcal{H'}_\pm= 2\,\mathcal{E} \left [\cos(\omega \,t) \,\hat{\mu} \pm \sin(\omega\, t)\,\hat{\nu} \right ]$, where $\mathcal{E}$ is the amplitude of the drive.
-The total Hamiltonian is then given by
+This circular drive, with two possible orientations (chiralities) denoted by $\pm$, can be written as a time-dependent perturbation $\mathcal{H'}_\pm (t)= 2\,\mathcal{E} \left [-\sin(\omega \,t) \,\hat{\mu} \pm \cos(\omega\, t)\,\hat{\nu} \right ]$, where $\mathcal{E}$ is the amplitude of the circular drive, and has the units of force \footnote{Experimentally, such a perturbation can be achieved in an optical lattice with ultracold fermionic atoms, via a frequency modulation of the lattice beams~\cite{asteria}}.
+Furthermore, $\hat{\mu}$ and $\hat{\nu}$ denote the mutually perpendicular position vector operators, in the plane of polarization of the applied drive.